 Why would I need this test?

-You might need this test if your doctor suspects that you have an infection or an illness related to inflammation (such as rheumatoid arthritis or inflammatory bowel disease).
+You might need this test if your doctor suspects that you have an infection or an illness related to inflammation (such as rheumatoid arthritis or inflammatory bowel disease) or to check for infection, especially after surgery.
 CRP can help confirm a diagnosis and assess how well treatment is going for these kinds of illnesses.

 Sometimes CRP is tested if a pregnant woman has ruptured her membranes (broken her waters) early.
 CRP can indicate if there are any problems with the baby.